mstksg/inCode/copy/entries/machines-3.md

 Let's move back to our normal `Auto` for now, and imagine a very common use case that might come up.

-What if you wanted two chained `Auto`s to "talk to eachother" --- for their inputs to depend on the other's outputs?
+What if you wanted two chained `Auto`s to "talk to each other" --- for their inputs to depend on the other's outputs?

 Here's a common example --- in control theory, you often have to have adjust